iamsanjaykrishnan/ReinforcementLearning_CartPole/README.md

 # ReinforcementLearning_CartPole

 ![ReinforcementLearning_Sanjay Krishnan Venugopal](https://github.com/iamsanjaykrishnan/ReinforcementLearning_CartPole/blob/master/SanjayReinforcementLearning.gif)<br />
-Training method : 100 episodes of random action were performed initially.
+Training method : <br />100 episodes of random action were performed initially.
 The number of time steps survived is the reward with 200 being the maximum.
-Based on this data, the critic network was modelled to predict Q value.
+Under random sampling a max score of approx 40 was achieved.
+Based on the random samples, the critic network was modelled to predict Q value.
 The actor network is trained to maximize the predicted Q value.<br />
+Q = reward_for_current_step + Max_reward_for_next_step<br /><br />
+From the results it is clear that the neural network models a method to maximize score.<br />
-Maximum timesteps achieved by random action was approximately 40 The model runs A2C learning. <br />
+The model runs A2C learning. <br />
 Result <br />
 Trial 1 : Episode finished after 53 timesteps<br />